-In the 2014-2015 academic year, 8 students graduated from the Atmospheric Sciences department.
+In the Fall 2017 Semester, 12 students graduated from the Atmospheric Sciences department.
 See the chart for more information:

-Out of those who graduated in 2014-2015, 5 are going on for higher degrees, and several others are gainfully employed in the Atmospheric Sciences field.
+Out of those who graduated in Fall 2017, 5 are going on for higher degrees, and several others are gainfully employed in the Atmospheric Sciences field.

 Spotlight on Recent Graduates